-(18) Loss Adjustment Expense Allowance
+(19) Loss Adjustment Expense Allowance

-- (a) The Loss Adjustment Expense Allowance is equal to 10% of the reimbursed Losses under this Contract as provided in Article IV, pursuant to Section 215.555(4)(b)1., Florida Statutes. - (b) The Loss Adjustment Expense Allowance is included in, and not in addition to, the Limit applicable to a Company.
+- (a) The Loss Adjustment Expense Allowance is equal to 10 percent of the reimbursed Losses under this Contract as provided in Article IV, pursuant to Section 215.555(4)(b)1., Florida Statutes. - (b) The Loss Adjustment Expense Allowance is included in, and not in addition to, the Limit applicable to a Company.

-(19) New Participant
+(20) New Participant

 This term means a Company that begins writing Covered Policies on or after the beginning of the Contract Year.
-A Company that removes Covered Policies from Citizens pursuant to an assumption agreement effective on or after June 1 and had written no other Covered Policies before June 1 is also considered a New Participant.
+A Company that removes Covered Policies from Citizens or an Unsound Insurer pursuant to an assumption agreement effective on or after June 1 and had written no other Covered Policies before June 1 is also considered a New Participant.

-(20) Payout Multiple
+(21) Payout Multiple